MOIC-approved DIY Pink Vegan Popsicles

 1. Once your pan has been prepared, carefully pour your popsicle mix into the pan.
 Tap the pan lightly on a flat surface to pop any air bubbles, then stick it in the freezer for at least 2-3 hours!

 1. About an hour into the freezing process, take the pan out of the fridge and prepare your popsicle sticks.
-By this time, your popsicle mix should have become a semi-firm sludge, which is the perfect consistency to slotting in your popsicle sticks.
-At evenly spaced intervals, push your popsicle sticks ¾ of the way into the pan, so that you’ll still be able to hold it upright once the mix has been frozen and cut!
+By this time, your popsicle mix should have become a semi-firm sludge, which is the perfect consistency to put in your popsicle sticks.
+At evenly spaced intervals, push your popsicle sticks ¾ of the way into the pan so that you’ll still be able to hold it upright once the mix has been frozen and cut!

 1. After about 3 hours, remove the pan from the fridge and lift the solid block of ice cream from the pan using the parchment paper sticking out from the sides (see, we told you it would come in handy!).
 Place your popsicle block on a chopping board and use a kitchen knife to cut the block into individual popsicles.

 Now look at that!
 With less than 10 minutes of work (and about 3 hours of freezing), you have the most refreshing, pinkest vegan popsicles that you can make in the comfort of your kitchen.
-Feel free to add in any ingredients you think you'd like - if you’re looking for something a little boozey (if you’re legal, of course!), we recommend sneaking a dash of rum into the blender before starting to mix!
+Feel free to add in any ingredients you think you’d like – if you’re looking for something a little boozy (if you’re legal, of course!), we recommend sneaking a dash of rum into the blender before starting to mix!